-Whip pans are a fun way to cut between clips.
-They can be used in fast paced conversations, action movies, or even to simulate a knife throw simulate a knife throw.
+Whip pan transitions are a fun way to cut between clips.
+They can be used in fast paced conversations, action movies, or even to simulate a knife throw like in this video simulate a knife throw.
 To capture this effect naturally, one would end one shot with a really fast pan.
-Then, the shot it is cutting to would begin with a fast pan in the same direction.
+Then, the next shot would begin with a fast pan in the same direction.
 Stich these together, and you have a whip pan transition making the knife look like it actually flew through the air.

 How to Create a Whip Pan Transition in Adobe Premiere Pro CC (2018)